B Vitamins and Coenzymes

 Thiamin (B1) is necessary for the metabolism of carbohydrates and amino acids to adenosine triphosphate (ATP), the primary source of energy in the human body.
 Thiamin is found in good amounts in milk, lean pork, legumes, rice bran, and the germ of cereal grains, but is lost during food processing and cooking.
 The current recommended daily allowance (RDA) by government advisory panels is about 1.5 mg.

-Researchers at Princess Margaret Hospital in Christchurch, New Zealand, measured thiamin levels in elderly individuals before giving them 10 mg of the vitamin a day.
+Researchers at Princess Margaret Hospital in Christchurch, New Zealand, measured thiamin levels in elderly individuals before giving them 10 mg of the vitamin a day (Wilkinson 1997).
 Only the subjects with low thiamin concentrations showed benefits.
 They had an improvement in quality of life with more energy and deeper sleep, along with decreased blood pressure and weight.

 Thiamin is now sold in its coenzyme form called cocarboxylase or thiamin pyrophosphate (TPP).
 Human studies giving TPP to evaluate cognitive functioning have not yet been published.